plunify/InTime-Vivado/examples/README.md

 ### [Non-project mode](nonproject_mode/)

-**Available in InTime 2.6.11 onwards** - Currently InTime only supports Tcl based flow either in project mode or via a dcp.
+**Available in InTime 2.6.11 onwards** - Older versions of InTime only supports Tcl based flow either in project mode or via a dcp.

 This is a sample project to demonstrate how to use InTime in non-project mode.
 The tcl file is a typical build script.
 It reads in a list of files.